benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 ### Fibonacci another way

-Besides the fact that the algorithm above repeats a lot of calculations unnecessarily (fib(1) is calculated many times), the algorithm requires O(n) memory complexity on the call stack.
-Looking at the left branch of the fib tree above, the call stack will have at most n stack frames at any given time.
+Besides the fact that the algorithm above repeats a lot of calculations unnecessarily (fib(1) is calculated many times), the algorithm has O(n) memory complexity for the call stack.
+Looking at the bottom of left branch of the fib tree above, when calculating fib(1) the callstack has 5 frames on it - the calls to fib 5 to 1 each remembering how to combine with the other calls.
+When fib(1) completes, that stack frame is popped off the call stack (so fib(2) would be at the top of the stack), and then another stack frame gets added to calculated fib(0).
+So for the fib implementation above, the call stack will have at most n stack frames at any given time.
+O(n) memory complexity.

 Now, here is an iterative way to calculate fibonacci sequence: